The complete guide to surviving the summer holidays

 After all, no school means you lose those precious hours every day when you work on your business or freelance career.
 And as lovely as it is to plan sunny days out with your children, if you don’t work then no work gets done – and that means no income, and unhappy customers or clients!

 So what can you do?
 To help you plan a summer holiday that’s healthily balanced between keeping your business ticking over and spending time with your children (and enjoying it guilt-free!)
-Rebecca Robertson from Evolution for Women has put together the complete guide to surviving the summer holidays.
+Rebecca Robertson has put together the complete guide to surviving the summer holidays.

 How to organise childcare